joepk90/vidly-express-app/readme.md

 # TODO

+  - rental returns do not seem to be working
   - refactor validater function across route handlers
-  - setup tests for outehr routes
+  - setup tests for other routes
+  - winston-mongodb not activee (logging.js)